powerseb/powerseb.github.io/_posts/2023-06-10-LSASS-parsing-without-a-cat.md

 #### MSV Parsing

 MSV entries a little special structure - as you may already noticed they also differ between the windows versions - so for each version we have a separate template.
-Additionally, the entries are organized as a linked list which means we exam the MSV structure until we reach the beginning again.
+Additionally, the entries are organized as a linked list which means we check the MSV structure until we reach the beginning again.
 Within an MSV entry various information is available - for us, our main focus is the "Primary Credential" structure.
 Within this the encrypted credentials are stored.

 So, when we parse the MSV entry according to the selected template we can extract the encrypted credentials.